Goutte/dax/README.md

 which you're encouraged to do.

 I have very basic needs, and I will only implement what I need.
-Hopefully, these needs will grow with time, and so will the features of dax.
+Hopefully, these needs will grow with time if my [game of go](http://ægo.com) lives, and then so will the features of dax.

 RoadMap